ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 Testing the sensor
 ==================

-With the sensor connected to the flight controller's I2C port, connect to the flight controller with the Mission Planner and open the Flight Data screen's Status tab.
+With the sensor connected to the autopilot's I2C port, connect to the autopilot with the Mission Planner and open the Flight Data screen's Status tab.
 If the sensor is operating you should see non-zero opt_m_x, opt_m_y and an opt_qua values.

 .. image:: ../../../images/PX4Flow_CheckForData_MP.png
     :target: ../_images/PX4Flow_CheckForData_MP.png

 Calibrating the sensor
 ======================
 #.
-Connect to your flight controller and ensure that logging while disarmed is enabled (In Copter-3.3 set :ref:`LOG_BITMASK <copter:LOG_BITMASK>` to 131071, In Copter-3.4 :ref:`LOG_DISARMED <copter:LOG_DISARMED>` to 1)
+Connect to your autopilot and ensure that logging while disarmed is enabled (In Copter-3.3 set :ref:`LOG_BITMASK <copter:LOG_BITMASK>` to 131071, In Copter-3.4 :ref:`LOG_DISARMED <copter:LOG_DISARMED>` to 1)
 #.
 Find a location with a textured surface and good lighting (natural light or strong incandescent)
 #.
 Remove Propellers (safety first)
 #.
 Power on the vehicle and hold level away from your body and at eye level